Award-Winning Ear Wax Removal Leicester

 - New York Post

 - Daily Mail

 - The i Newspaper (National) – including on front page

 The technique Mr Raithatha uses to remove ear wax is called ‘Endoscopic Ear Wax Removal’.
 Endoscopic ear wax removal has many clinical benefits over traditional ear syringing (or irrigation) when cleaning and clearing your blocked ear wax.
 Furthermore, endoscopic ear wax removal was found to be even more comfortable, easier, and quicker to perform than microsuction ear wax removal with an operating ENT microscope when the two ear wax removal techniques were compared in a clinical study1.

-Similarly to microsuction ear wax removal, endoscopic ear wax removal is a ‘dry’ procedure requiring no water or need to instill ear wax drops for weeks beforehand as is necessary when undergoing ear syringing or ear irrigation.
+Similarly to microsuction ear wax removal with an operating ENT microscope, endoscopic ear wax removal is a ‘dry’ procedure requiring no water or need to instil ear wax drops or sprays for weeks beforehand, which is necessary for when undergoing ear syringing or ear irrigation.
 Furthermore, the ear wax is removed under direct supervision at all times, which is not the case with ear syringing or ear irrigation as they are both performed ‘blindly’.
-Subsequently, the risk of developing an ear infection and experiencing ear trauma are significantly reduced.
+Subsequently, the risk of developing an ear infection and/or experiencing ear trauma are significantly reduced.